– Name: pecan or pecan hickory (Carya illionensis)

 – Scab disease: Scab disease is a very common fungal disease in pecan, produced by fungus Cladosporium caryugenum.
 The tree is particularly susceptible if irrigation, moisture or rain is too abundant.
 There are resistant varieties

-More information on pecans in the listing above.
+More information on pecans.